igor-tanv/personal-site/src/content/work/Rival/index.md

 * Communicated with users and applied user feedback as the backbone for product iteration.</p>

-* Deployed the application on Linode which included configuring NGNIX , Cloudflare and established an integration pipeline from Github.</p>
+* Deployed the application on Linode which included configuring NGNIX, Cloudflare and established an integration pipeline from Github.</p>

 * Collaborated with UI and Front End specialists to design and implement a mobile friendly UI</p>
 </p>